• Home

 If you answered YES to any of these questions, it’s safe to say that the flamenco bug has bitten you.

-So, what do you have to do to call yourself flamenco?
+So, what do you have to do to call yourself a “Flamenco”?
 Do you have to have a complete flamenco lifestyle?
 Does that mean that your partner is also a flamenco?
 Can we as non native flamenco dancers even call ourselves “flamenco” if we weren’t born into it?

 I don’t know.

 I call myself flamenca because I do live and breath flamenco even though I’m not hanging out all the time with the other flamencos outside of my dance classes.
-I’d like to, but I have kids and my bed time is early 🙂
+I’d like to, but my bed time is early 🙂

-I’m thinking of all this because I recently saw a video clip of La Chana.
+I’m thinking of all this because I recently saw a video clip of La Chana dancing with such emotion and passion….. from a chair!
 She was a prominent dancer back in the 60’s and 70’s and was featured in the Peter Sellers’ movie “The Bobo.”
-I remember being completely captivated and enthralled by her dance scene in the Sellers movie.
-I saw it during my belly dance days before I even started my flamenco journey.
+I saw the Bobo scene during my belly dance days way before I even started my flamenco journey.
+I remember being completely captivated and enthralled by her dance scene in the movie.

-Anyway, the video clip that I recently saw of La Chana was actually a trailer for a documentary that is being made of her.
-(Here is a link to the indiegogo campaign for it.)
+But it’s this quote from a trailer for a documentary that was made of her.
 Her dance career was cut short because of her abusive husband and the documentary tells her story of survival, perseverance and empowerment.
 But what struck me most in the trailer was how she described her dancing.

 “It’s like a labyrinth.
 When you are deep inside yourself, and you feel your strongest yearnings, your innermost desires, a labyrinth with many doors appears.
 Behind one there are pearls, behind another diamonds.
 Behind another sapphires and emeralds.
 What am I going to do?
 A diamond step?
 But because I finish on beat, whatever I do is fine.
 Now I’m going through another door and it’s a world of light and color.
 I’m doing what I want.
 I’m brave.
 My confidence in the beat makes my abilities obey my soul.”